ezrover/Vibe-Coder/README.md

 4. Validate the YAML structure of system prompt files
 5. Configure everything to work with VS Code's Roo Code extension

 ## Requirements

-- VS Code with the Roo Code extension installed
+- VS Code, Cursor, or Windsurf with either Roo Code or Cline extensions installed.
+I personally install all of them as each have different strengths and weaknesses!
 - Node.js

 ## Manual Installation